alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="conclusion">Should you do this?</h2>

 Creating a web archive is a tradeoff between speed and quality.
-Automated tools are fast but imperfect.
+Automated tools let you collect a lot of material quickly, but may not save everything you need.
-Manual archiving is slow, picky work that demands comfort with HTML, CSS, and JavaScript -- but it gives you the confidence that you've saved what matters.
+Manual archiving is slow and picky, and you need to be comfortable with HTML, CSS, and JavaScript, but it gives you the confidence that you've saved what matters.

 It took me hundreds of hours to build my archive by hand.
-Now I have over 2000 web pages saved in a stable format, and the comfort of knowing that I have a good copy of every page.
+Now I have over 2000 web pages saved in a stable format, and I know that I have a good copy of every page.
 I'm very glad to have done it, but it's such a time commitment that I can't recommend that everybody do this.

-Instead, I'd suggest you look at automated tools.
+I can recommend having a personal web archive, and having control over your own data -- but if you're just getting started, look at automated tools.
 For most people, they're a better balance of cost and reward.

-As I was building my archive, and reading all these web pages, I learnt a lot about how it's built.
+As I was building my archive and reading all these web pages, I learnt a lot about how the web is built.
-In part 3 of this series, I'll share what I learnt about making better websites by trying to save them.
+In part 3 of this series, I'll share what I learnt about making websites.

 If you'd like to know when that article goes live, [subscribe to my RSS feed or newsletter](/subscribe/)!